raysas/protein-structure-proximity-network/readme.md

 <img src='./images/6xdc_contact_map.png' alt='contact map' width=70%>
 </p>

 The network is then generated (by default threshold distance=8) and saved in graphml format.
 The network is also visualized in an interactive html file.
-The layout is set based on the x and y coordinates for each residues.
+The layout is set based on the x and y coordinates for each residues (plane z=0).

 <p align='center'>
 <img src='./images/6xdc_net.png' alt='protein proximity network' width=70%>